 - Google Calendar (free) – Great for keeping track of deadlines and posting schedules.

-- Creative Market & The Ink Nest (various) – These two places, and Creative Market in particular, are where I get my pre-made graphics, fonts, etc. Creative Market gives away several items for free each week and offers just generally high-quality products.
+- Creative Market – This is where I get my pre-made graphics, fonts, etc. They also give away several items for free each week and offer just generally high-quality products.

-This job is pretty much perfect for me in so many ways and I am so, so thankful for the opportunity to earn a little extra income (especially now!) and doing something that I truly enjoy, while still being able to stay home with my babies. 🙂
+This job is pretty much perfect for me in so many ways and I am so, so thankful for the opportunity to earn a little extra income and do something that I truly enjoy, while still being able to stay home with my babies. 🙂